ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Future work

-There is, we feel, a lot of scope to add to and extend the features of our product.
-In particular, there
+There is, we feel, a lot of scope to add to and extend on the features of our product.
+We will now consider these, beginning with adding more games.

-- *ADD MORE IDEAS/FLESH OUT THE IDEAS BELOW* -

 ### Adding more games